 Section 505.1 Scope of medical assistance. (a) Services available.
-(1) Medical care, services and supplies available to eligible persons must, except to the extent that such medical care, services and supplies are either furnished solely to promote fertility or certified as inappropriate, unnecessary or otherwise not authorized by the Commissioner of Health or his or her designee and except as provided in subdivision (b) of this section, include the following:
+(1) Medical care, services and supplies available to eligible persons must, except to the extent that such medical care, services and supplies are certified as inappropriate, unnecessary or otherwise not authorized by the Commissioner of Health or his or her designee and except as provided in subdivision (b) of this section, include the following:

 (i) services of qualified physicians, dentists, nurses, optometrists and other related professional personnel;

 (ii) care, treatment, maintenance and nursing services in hospitals, skilled nursing facilities that qualify as, or have applications pending to become, providers in the Medicare program pursuant to title XVIII of the Federal Social Security Act, or other eligible institutions, and health-related care and services in intermediate care facilities, while such institutions and facilities are operated in compliance with applicable provisions of law and to the extent authorized by this Subchapter.
 However, no medical assistance payment will be authorized for care provided after December 31, 1977 in skilled nursing facilities which have participated in title XIX since September 1, 1976, but for whom title XVIII certification is still lacking, except for those skilled nursing facilities providing solely pediatric care;

 (iii) services to ensure improved outcomes of women ages 21 through 44 experiencing infertility, limited to ovulation enhancing drugs, office visits, hysterosalpingogram services, pelvic ultrasounds, and blood testing.